Tel: 610.260.6431 Fax: 610.260.6285

 Prior to becoming an investment banker, Mr. Robins was an executive at Safeguard Scientifics, a high-technology investment firm, and co-founder of Rabbit Software Corporation, a publicly traded pioneer that developed and marketed communications products for enterprise networks.
 He also served as president of Atlantix Corporation, a Perot Investment Group company, and managed advanced technology development for Shared Medical Systems and SEI Corporation.
 Mr. Robins also was co-founder of Multiple Funding Pension Inc., a developer of financial analysis software.

-Mr. Robins has served on numerous public and private Boards of Directors, including the Greater Philadelphia Alliance for Capital and Technologies (PACT), where he also serves as lead judge of that organization’s annual Enterprise Awards; the Ben Franklin Technology Partners of Southeastern Pennsylvania, where he serves as Vice Chairman; and the Jewish Publication Society.
+Mr. Robins has served on numerous public and private Boards of Directors, including the Greater Philadelphia Alliance for Capital and Technologies (PACT), where he also serves as lead judge of that organization’s annual Enterprise Awards and the Ben Franklin Technology Partners of Southeastern Pennsylvania, where he serves as Vice Chairman.

 Mr. Robins was a Ph.D. research fellow at New York University where he also earned master's degrees in Computer Science and Mathematics.
 He graduated summa cum laude and Phi Beta Kappa from Brooklyn College and is an honorary member of Sigma Xi and Pi Mu Epsilon.
 Mr. Robins has lectured in Computer Science and Mathematics at the college level and authored a number of articles as well as published a book on computer software.